Bribery: Government

 A grey area may exist when payments to smooth transactions are made.
 United States law is particularly strict in limiting the ability of businesses to pay for the awarding of contracts by foreign governments; however, the Foreign Corrupt Practices Act contains an exception for "grease payments"; very basically, this allows payments to officials in order to obtain the performance of ministerial acts which they are legally required to do, but may delay in the absence of such payment.
 In some countries, this practice is the norm, often resulting from a developing nation not having the tax structure to pay civil servants an adequate salary.
-Nevertheless, most economists regard bribery as a bad thing because it encourages rent seeking behaviour.
+Nevertheless, most economists regard bribery as a bad thing because it encourages rent-seeking behaviour.
 A state where bribery has become a way of life is a kleptocracy.

 Recent evidence suggests that the act of bribery can have political consequences- with citizens being asked for bribes becoming less likely to identify with their country, region and/or tribal unit.

 Tax treatment

 The tax status of bribes is an issue for governments since the bribery of government officials impedes the democratic process and may interfere with good government.
 In some countries, such bribes are considered tax-deductible payments.
 However, in 1996, in an effort to discourage bribery, the OECD Council recommended that member countries cease to allow the tax-deductibility of bribes to foreign officials.
 This was followed by the signing of the Anti-Bribery Convention.
-Since that time, the majority of the OECD countries which are signatories of the convention have revised their tax policies according to this recommendation and some have extended the measures to bribes paid to any official, sending the message that bribery will no longer be tolerated in the operations of the government.
+Since that time, the majority of the OECD countries that are signatories of the convention have revised their tax policies according to this recommendation and some have extended the measures to bribes paid to any official, sending the message that bribery will no longer be tolerated in the operations of the government.

 As any monetary benefit received from an illegal activity such as bribery is generally considered part of one's taxable income, however, as it is criminal, some governments may refuse to accept it as income as it may mean they are a party to the activity.

 Trade

 According to researchers, bribery has a major impact on a country's trade system.
-The key findings suggest two possible outcomes when bribery becomes part of country's export system.
+The key findings suggest two possible outcomes when bribery becomes part of a country's export system.
 First, when firms and government officials are involved in bribery in the home country, the home country's export increases because incentives are gained through bribery.
 Second, the home country's import decreases, because domestic firms lose interest in foreign markets, and minimize their import from other countries.
 Also, in another study, it was found that firms are willing to risk paying higher bribes if the returns are high, even if it involves "risk and consequences of detection and punishment".
 Additionally, other findings show that, in comparison to public firms, private firms pay most bribes abroad.